 The Company has entered into an exchange agreement with the limited partners of PJT Partners Holdings LP pursuant to which they (or certain permitted transferees) have the right, subject to the terms and conditions set forth in the limited partnership agreement of PJT Partners Holdings LP, on a quarterly basis, to exchange all or part of their Partnership Units for cash or, at the Company's election, for shares of PJT Partners Inc. Class A common stock on a one-for-one basis, subject to customary conversion rate adjustments for splits, unit distributions and reclassifications.
 Further, pursuant to the terms in the partnership agreement of PJT Partners Holdings LP, the Company may also require holders of Partnership Units who are not Service Providers (as defined in the partnership agreement of PJT Partners Holdings LP) to exchange such Partnership Units.
-The price per Partnership Unit to be received in a cash-settled exchange will be equal to the fair value of a share of PJT Partners Inc. Class A common stock (determined in accordance with and subject to adjustment under the exchange agreement).
-In the event cash-settled exchanges of Partnership Units are funded with new issuances of Class A common stock, the fair value of a share of PJT Partners Inc. Class A common stock received by PJT Partners Inc. in the related issuance.
+The price per Partnership Unit be received in a cash-settled exchange will be equal to the fair value of a share of PJT Partners Inc. Class A common stock will be deemed to be equal to the net proceeds per share of Class A common stock received by PJT Partners Inc. In the related issuance.
 Accordingly, in this event, the price per Partnership Unit to which an exchanging Partnership Unitholder will be entitled may be greater than or less than the then-current market value of PJT Partners Inc. Class A common stock.
 The exchange agreement also provides that a holder of Partnership Units will not have the right to exchange Partnership Units in the event that PJT Partners Inc. determines that such exchange would be prohibited by law, or would result in any breach of any debt agreement or other material contract of PJT Partners Inc. or PJT Partners Holdings LP.

-Certain Partnership Unitholders exchanged 1,223,712 and 594,072 Partnership Units, respectively, for cash in the amounts of \$45.5 million and \$16.1 million, respectively, for the years ended December 31, 2017 and 2016.
-Such amounts are recorded as a reduction of Non-Controlling Interests in the Consolidated and Combined Statements of Financial Condition.
+Certain Partnership Unitholders exchanged 0.4 million and 1.4 million Partnership Units, respectively, for cash in the amounts of \$19.0 million and \$68.9 million, respectively, for the years ended December 31, 2019 and 2018.
+Such amounts are recorded as a reduction of Non-Controlling Interests in the Consolidated Statements of Financial Condition.

-During the fourth quarter of 2017, the Company was presented with 533,799 Partnership Units to be exchanged.
-The Company elected to settle the exchange of these Partnership Units on February 14, 2018 for cash for an aggregate payment of \$24.3 million.
-The price per Partnership Unit paid by the Company was \$45.53, which was equal to the volume-weighted average price of a share of the Company's Class A common stock on February 9, 2018.
+During the fourth quarter of 2019, the Company was presented with 226,784 Partnership Units to be exchanged.
+The Company elected to settle the exchange of these Partnership Units on February 13, 2020 for cash for an aggregate payment of \$11.5 million.
+The price per Partnership Unit paid by the Company was \$50.62, which was equal to the volume-weighted average price of a share of the Company's Class A common stock on February 10, 2020.